strategineer/personal-website/source/journals/2019-12-18-Interviews.html.markdown

 > You should make your CV fit on one page no matter what.
 Feel free to link to a longer form CV if you have a lot of experience but the likelihood of someone reading past the first page of a CV is not very high unless you're already in the interview room at which point the CV doesn't really matter anymore.

-> Students, I recommend you favor education programs (university or otherwise) which provide you with real work experience.
+> Students, I recommend you favour education programs (university or otherwise) which provide you with real work experience.
 It is invaluable.
 You'll discover your likes and dislikes, you'll make professional contacts in whatever industry you're working in (maybe several others), you'll learn by osmosis through working with more experienced coworkers.
 Also, you'll be able to fill out your CV with real experience which interviewers like to see.

 # Interview 3